sk-zk/streetlevel/docs/streetlevel.lookaround.rst

 Panoramas can be rendered by creating a spherical rectangle (meaning a rectangle on the surface of a sphere) for each face, centered on phi=0, theta=0. ``fov_s`` is the phi size (width), ``fov_h`` is the theta size (height), and ``cy`` is an additional offset which must be subtracted from phi.
 The resulting geometry for the face is then rotated by the given Euler angles.
-(The API returns several other parameters, but they do not appear to be in use.)
+(The API returns several other parameters as well, but they do not appear to be in use.)

 Finding panoramas
 -----------------